The Horne Section: Crouchy's Year-Late Euros: Live (2021)

-The Horne Section TV Show (2022)
+The Horne Section TV Show (2022–25)

 The Horne Section TV Show is a self-referential comedy about The Horne Section, combining elements of music mockumentary, chat show and sitcom.
 Mostly scripted (by Alex Horne), the show also includes elements of improvisation, including in the scenes when the band are shown in rehearsal.
 Songs from the band's repertory are presented both as integral plot devices and as featured music videos, and there is incidental music composed by members of the group (usually pianist Ed Sheldrake).

 The plot shows Horne's attempts to create a successful TV vehicle for the band, leading out of the backstage world of his TV series Taskmaster, where he is frustrated with being regarded as a mere assistant.
-Alex Horne and the band members play exaggerated versions of themselves (along with Greg Davies and John Oliver), while other actors (including Desiree Burch, Georgia Tennant, Camille Ucan, and Tim Mahendran) play fictional supporting roles.
+Alex Horne and the band members play exaggerated versions of themselves (along with Greg Davies, John Oliver, Rachel Horne, and Reggie Watts), while other actors (including Desiree Burch, Georgia Tennant, Camille Ucan, and Tim Mahendran) play fictional supporting roles.
 Celebrity guest(s) are invited to the 'chat show' portion as part of the scripted drama.
 The programme exploits the meta-referential quality of having a nested 'show' with the same name as itself, and makes playful use of devices such as narration, captions, reverse-filming, ironic discrepancies between the fictional 'show' and reality, ambiguities in diegetic music, a crowd-sourced dance sequence, and social media reviews of itself.
 The first series was released on 3 November 2022, and was broadcast on Channel 4 from 17 November 2022.
 On 9 January 2023 the show received a nomination at the Comedy.co.uk Awards 2022 in the Best New Sitcom category.
+The second series was released on 8 May 2025, and broadcast on Channel 4 from 22 May 2025.

 The Horne Section Podcast

 The Horne Section Podcast is a musical comedy show featuring The Horne Section and hosted by Alex Horne.
-Each show features a 'one-person special guest audience' at the recording, typically someone from the world of comedy, music or television.
-Episodes feature comic songs from Horne and the band, including some about (and/or involving) the guest themselves, as well as music-themed games and comedy.
+Episodes include comic songs from Horne and the band, both originals and parodies, as well as music-themed games and comedy.
+Early series feature a 'one-person special guest audience' at the recording, typically someone from the world of comedy, music or television.